volkanovska/NER-annotation-with-LLMs/README.md

 From the terminal, run:
 python3 rank_categories_biodivner.py small OR python3 rank_categories_biodivner.py large

-This repository also offers a script to run error count on individual models.
+This repository also offers a script to run error count per individual models.
 The results are saved in the same directory (*error rankings*).
 To do this, run:
 python3 rank_categories_individual_models.py
 and follow the instructions in the prompts.